Age-Restricted Sales – Are Your Employees Doing It Right?

 Age-Restricted Sales Training

 Effective training on how to conduct age-restricted sales is critical.
-Your training should cover the
+Your training should cover the “Why,” “What” and “How” of age-restricted sales just for c-stores.

 - Why do I care about age-restricted sales?
 Your age-restricted sales training should specify the federal, state, local, and company regulations at your specific location.
 Beyond the basics of the laws themselves, employees also need to understand the consequences for selling to underage customers.
 Some employees may be tempted to just “let it slide” when a customer that may be underage tries to buy a pack of cigarettes, for example.
 C-store employees need to understand their personal liability should they sell to an underage person, as well as the consequences to the store.